This article was originally published by the European Union Institute for Security Studies (EUISS) in February 2018.

 Russia is set to hold presidential elections on 18 March 2018, and Vladimir Putin has expressed his intention to run for another term.
 His high approval ratings, the vast administrative resources at his disposal and the non-competitive political environment in Russia make the outcome a foregone conclusion.
 However, if the election result is predictable, it is still unclear what direction the country will take afterwards.
 In recent years, Russia has resorted more and more frequently to military force to advance its foreign policy objectives.
 This overreliance on force, however, came with a price tag attached.
 In this context, it is useful to explore whether Russia’s foreign policy will take a softer and more economic-oriented turn after the elections.
 Alternatively, if Russia continues down the same path, which factors will be responsible?

-This article was originally published on The Conversation on 27 June 2017.
+This article was originally published by IPI Global Observatory on 27 February 2018.

-This article was originally published by IPI Global Observatory on 19 June 2017.
+This article was originally published by IPI Global Observatory on 26 January 2018.

 Seven years into a relatively peaceful political transition that has given Tunisia a reputation for stability, protests have again spread across the country.
 The successful adoption of an inclusive constitution, the enactment of laws prohibiting violence against women and girls, and the holding of free and fair elections have in themselves not been enough to address underlying structural problems that have persisted since the 2011 transition.
 While the political and social reality that demonstrators are responding to does require serious attention, there are also reasons to hope that the current juncture is an opportunity to build on Tunisia’s successes.